pawelsiurek/pawelsiurek/README.md

-# Paweł Siurek, aspiring ML/Data Engineer
+# Paweł Siurek, AI/ML & Data

 Hey, I'm Paweł, I'm a very ambitious and open-minded student at Poznan University of Technology, majoring in Artificial Intelligence.